egremyb/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/report.md

 - "traefik.http.services.<service name>.loadbalancer.sticky.cookie.name=StickyCookie"
 - "traefik.http.services.<service name>.loadbalancer.sticky.cookie.httpOnly=true"
 ```
-With those labels we enable sticky session in load balancing to traefik service with a cookie when there is an http request.
+With those labels we enable sticky sessions in Traefik load balancing using a cookie named `StickyCookie`.
+This is only available for http traffic.

 ### Direct sticky session
-When we access the express service the stickyCookie is created and  contained the ip address of the express container we have contacted.
+When we access the express service the stickyCookie is created and  contained the ip address of the express container we have reached.

 ![](img/stickyCookie.png)

-Then if we refresh the page we see that the _srvState_ field, used to identify a express server, always as the same value due to the sticky sesssion.
+Then if we refresh the page, we see that the _srvState_ field, use to identify an express server, always has the same value due to the sticky session.

 ![](img/express_animals_sticky_1.png)

 ![](img/express_animals_sticky_2.png)

-And the list continue, you have our words ;)
+In this example, due to the sticky session cookie, each animals array will be handed by the same `Minnesota` server, even though the array content changes with each request.

 ### Forwarded sticky session
-When we access the apache_php website a stickyCookie is also created for the express animals requests.
+When we access the apache_php website, a stickyCookie is also created for the express animals request.

 ![](img/stickyCookie.png)

-Due to this we always request the same express service.
+Due to this, we always request the same express service.

 ![](img/forwarded_express_animals_sticky_1.png)

 ![](img/forwarded_express_animals_sticky_2.png)

-And the list continue, you have our words ;)

 ## Management UI
-We choose to use `Portainer` for the management of the UI.
+We choose to use `Portainer` for the management UI.
 This service provide a lot of functionalities to manage a docker environment.
 ### Docker-compose
 To use _portainer_ we need to add the following service to our _docker-compose.yml_ file.
 ```